 This weekend, the street protests that have been taking place in Kiev for weeks arrived at a dramatic crux, as peaceful public dissent escalated into full-on violence.
 The Ukrainian capital has played host to an increasingly spectacular turn out of demonstrators since Friday, when president Viktor Yanukovych refused to sign a deal that would have brought the country closer to full EU membership.
-Unfortunately, those demonstrators – unhappy at Yanukovych's implicit decision to pursue closer relations with Vladimir Putin's Russia – have been met with a stern crackdown from riot police.
+Unfortunately, those demonstrators—unhappy at Yanukovych's implicit decision to pursue closer relations with Putin's Russia—have been met with a stern crackdown from riot police.

-As EU leaders gathered in Vilnius, Lithuania on the 28th of November, many Ukrainians and politicians alike still hoped that Yanukovych would sign the integration pact with the EU.
+As EU leaders gathered in Vilnius, Lithuania on November 28, many Ukrainians and politicians alike still hoped that Yanukovych would sign the integration pact with the EU.
 But he left the summit empty-handed.

 “We expected more,” said the German Chancellor Angela Merkel on Thursday night in Vilnius, as she rebuked Yanukovych over a glass of champagne.
 In response, the Ukrainian premier muttered something about how the country was mired in a tough economic situation and had been left alone with Putin for three and a half years.
 The original clip, which is no longer available for copyright reasons, received over 90,000 views on YouTube.

 Undeterred, the Ukrainian public were back on the streets on Sunday for what amounted to the biggest demonstration yet.
-The turnout is difficult to estimate; some Western news outlets have put it at about 350,000, some domestic media cite figures several times higher.
+The turnout is difficult to estimate; some Western news outlets have put it at about 350,000, while certain domestic media cite figures several times higher.
 Things turned violent in the afternoon, as radical demonstrators armed with clubs and gas canisters arrived on Bankova Street to do battle with riot police, themselves tooled up with tear gas and flash grenades.
-In the clashes – which, at one point, saw protesters driving a hijacked bulldozer into lines of riot police – over a hundred people were hospitalised, including several journalists who were attacked and wounded by cops.
+In the clashes—which, at one point, saw protesters driving a hijacked bulldozer into lines of riot police—over 100 people were hospitalized, including several journalists who were attacked and wounded by cops.
 One young reporter from Poland, Paweł Pieniążek, described how he was beaten over the head several times by police, his press card apparently not carrying much weight in this instance.

 Who is starting this violence?
-Ukraine's pro-European demonstrations were peaceful at their inception, and – until this weekend – had largely remained so.
-There are rumours that the clashes have been caused by provocateurs known as titushki, who arrive with the intention of stirring up anger and fighting cops.
+Ukraine's pro-European demonstrations were peaceful at their inception, and—until this weekend—had largely remained so.
+There are rumors that the clashes have been caused by provocateurs known as titushki, who arrive with the intention of stirring up anger and fighting cops.
 It is unclear where they come from or what their motivations are.
 Many of the peaceful protesters who've been caught up in the violence have openly questioned whether the titushki are, in fact, being guided by pro-government forces.

 Though paranoia spreads quickly in situations such as these, there seems to be a belief among those gathered in Kiev that violence on the streets is in the authorities' interest.
 It could, they argue, give Yanukovych all the pretext he needs to initiate a further crackdown.
 As such, well-known activists and musicians are pleading with the crowds to remain non-violent.
 These sentiments have been echoed by the foreign ministers of Poland and Sweden, who initiated the EU's Eastern Partnership policy in 2009: “We urge all to keep protests in Kiev peaceful,” they wrote in a statement on Sunday.
 “All” perhaps meaning not just the protesters, but also doubling as a subtle nod to the Ukrainian authorities.
 Too subtle, some would say, amid calls for the EU to impose sanctions.

 Social media continues to play a major role, with Ukraine's biggest internet provider, Viola, setting up Wi-Fi points across the city and urging users to remove their personal network passwords to open up coverage for civil access.
-On Sunday, there were rumours that a state of emergency would be introduced – though a government spokesman said this morning that this option hasn't been discussed by the authorities.
+On Sunday, there were rumors that a state of emergency would be introduced—though a government spokesman said this morning that this option hasn't been discussed by the authorities.

 Cracks are appearing in Yanukovych's camp.
 A few MPs from his party reportedly resigned over the weekend.
-Arseniy Yatseniuk, one of the leaders of the opposition, is calling on the prime minister and his government to resign by the 3rd of December.
-This is unlikely to happen, but anti-government Ukrainians – desperate for the modernising effects they believe EU membership will bring – hope that Yanukovych's allies in the ruling Party of Regions will continue defecting to the pro-European side, eventually forming a majority.
+Arseniy Yatseniuk, one of the leaders of the opposition, is calling on the prime minister and his government to resign by December 3.
+This is unlikely to happen, but anti-government Ukrainians, desperate for the modernizing effects they believe EU membership will bring, hope that Yanukovych's allies in the ruling Party of Regions will continue defecting to the pro-European side, eventually forming a majority.

 Follow Annabelle on Twitter: (@AB_Chapman)